- Version Introduced:10.6.1

 Values: true | false

-Description: Optional parameter containing a list of Object IDs, a SQL WHERE clause, and a time instant defining the routes on which the operation will be performed.
+Optional parameter containing a list of Object IDs, a SQL WHERE clause, and a time instant defining the routes on which the operation is performed.

 This parameter was added at 10.7.